kumarnilesh890/jenkins/readme.txt

-this is a sample file for jenkins.
+this is a sample file for jenkins work space.